Video Marketing With Snapchat

 “Since [the launch of Lenses], we’ve become puppies, puked rainbows, face-swapped with our best friends — and begun to explore how Lenses can change the world around us.”
 (Snap, Inc.)

-Lenses’ success has led to a rise in Sponsored Lenses.
-Companies from a variety of sectors have submitted their own Lenses animations to be used as a marketing tool.
-Companies like Starbucks, MAC Cosmetics, FOX, Taco Bell, and Michael Khors have sponsored Lenses on the app, making users over and even turning them into food.
+The success of Lenses has led to a rise in Sponsored Lenses.
+Companies from a variety of sectors have submitted their own animations to be used as a marketing tool.
+Companies like Starbucks, MAC Cosmetics, FOX, Taco Bell, and Michael Kors have sponsored Lenses on the app, turning users into tacos and giving them makeovers.

 Sponsored Lenses are expensive, which is why most are bought by large-scale companies.
 The cost of Lenses can range from $300,000 to $750,000 a day, depending on which days of the week the Lens runs through, how long the Lens will run, and if the Lens is around any sort of holiday or big event.

-Snapchat Lenses continue to grow.
+Snapchat Lenses continue to grow, providing more opportunity for businesses to use it as a marketing platform.
 In April 2017, Snapchat announced the introduction of World Lenses.
 World Lenses are a form of AR technology.
 Where the original Lenses relied mostly on the front-facing camera and facial recognition, World Lenses are used with the rear-facing camera and animate the user’s environment without the need of facial recognition.

 The introduction of World Lenses brings with it opportunities for expansions on Sponsored Lenses.
 World Lenses could become a new format for marketers — especially big name business marketers — to use, possibly within as soon as a few weeks or months.
 Just imagine, Sponsored Lenses for superhero movies with animated explosions.
 Sponsored Lenses for the Super Bowl with footballs being tossed across the screen.
 Only time will tell how advertisers integrate Sponsored World Lenses into their marketing plans.